Judo-Security/judosecuritydocs/README.md

 Region lockdown restricts access of secrets by geographic location.
 Selected regions can be as large as a country, or can be granulated to a state and even a city.
 With region lockdown policy, documents can be protected from sophisticated hackers residing at remote locations across the globe.

+When using in congruence with Allowed IP Addresses, user must make sure that the defined IP addresses belong to the same region as they want to lock the secret by.
+If both IP addresses and Region Lockdown is defined on a secret, and if the IP addresses lie outside of the defined regions, the secret will become inaccessible.